It's ok with me!

 and our strength for tomorrow

-is our perfect hope in Christ:
+is our hope in Jesus Christ:

 This song came out of the 2019 edition of the 12 Song Challenge, where we decided to try and write songs suitable funeral.
 This is my attempt.
 It was inspired by friends who were suffering real grief, but also held their grief in the knowledge of future glory.
 In the song I try to walk the line of holding the past, the present and the future together.
 I can particularly imagine it being something you might sing when your church has suffered a recent tragedy and needs to hold each other through it, giving voice to the mourning while framing it in hope.